On the Advice Complexity of Online Unit Clustering: Introduction

 \section{Introduction}

 Clustering problems are fundamental and arise in a wide variety of applications.
-In clustering problems the goal is to find a partition a set of points of a metric space for which optimizes an objective function.
-The objective functions may be various.
-The elements of this kind of partitions are called clusters.
-The distance of two clusters may be various as well.
+In clustering problems, the goal is to find a partition of a set of points in a metric space for which an objective function is optimized.
+The objective functions can be various.
+The elements of such partitions are called clusters.

-In this paper, we consider a problem in which each cluster must be enclosable by a unit ball, so as to minimize the number of subsets used.
-The offline version is known as unit covering.
-The distance between two single clusters is defined here as the distance between their closest points.

-In the online model, points are presented one by one to the algorithm, and must be assigned to clusters upon arrival and this assignment cannot be changed later.
+In this paper, we consider problems where each cluster must be coverable by a unit ball, trying to minimize the number of subsets used.
+In the online unit clustering model, points are presented to the algorithm one by one and must be assigned to clusters upon arrival, and this assignment cannot be changed later.
 This problem was introduced by Chan and Zarrabi-Zadeh in \cite{CZZ}.
-The space is $\mathbb{R}^d$, $d\in\mathbb{N}$ with the $L_\infty$ norm, thus balls are intervals, squares, cubes.
+Online unit covering, previously studied by Charikar et al. in \cite{CCFM}, differs in that the exact location of the ball covering a cluster must be fixed when the cluster is opened.
+Unit covering is the offline version of both problems.
+The space is $\mathbb{R}^d$, $d\in\mathbb{N}$ with norm $L_\infty$, so balls are intervals, squares, or cubes.

-We evaluate the efficiency of the online algorithms by the competitive ratio (see \cite{BOR}), where the online algorithm is compared to the optimal offline algorithm.
-We say that an online algorithm is $c$-competitive if its cost is at most $c$ times larger than the optimal cost.
+We evaluate the efficiency of online algorithms in terms of the competitive ratio (see \cite{BOR}), where the online algorithm is compared to the optimal offline algorithm.
+An online algorithm is $c$-competitive if its cost is at most $c$ times the optimal cost.
 For randomized algorithms, the expected value of the cost is compared to the optimum.

+For online unit covering in $\mathbb{R}^d$, Charikar et al. gave a deterministic algorithm of competitive ratio $O(2^d d \log d)$ and tight bounds of 2 for $d=1$ and 4 for $d = 2$, later Dumitrescu and T\'oth in \cite{DT} gave a lower bound of $d+1$ on the competitive ratio of any deterministic online algorithm.
+The authors of \cite{DT} also designed an $O(d^2)$-competitive randomized online algorithm for online unit covering in $\mathbb{Z}^d$.

-The competitice ratio of deterministic and random algorithms for online unit clustering has been investigated in several papers (see \cite{CZZ, CCFM, CsEIL, DI, DT, EL, ELS, ES, KK, ZZC}).
+The competitive ratio of deterministic and random algorithms for online unit clustering has been investigated in several papers (see \cite{CZZ, CCFM, CsEIL, DI, DT, EL, ELS, ES, KK, ZZC}).
+Table~\ref{table} contains a summary of the best known bounds on competitive ratios in $\mathbb{R}^d$.

-Table~\ref{table} contains a summary of the best known bounds for the competitive ratios in $\mathbb{R}^d$.
-It should be mentioned that Dumitrescu and T\'oth in \cite{DT} designed an $O(d^2)$-competitive randomized online algorithm for online clustering in $\mathbb{Z}^d$.
+It should be mentioned that Dumitrescu and T\'oth showed in \cite{DT} that the competitive ratio of the greedy algorithm is at most $2^{d-1}+\frac{1}{2}$ for online unit clustering in $\mathbb{Z}^d$.